One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Introduction

 But this equality does not imply that the even Betti numbers of $M$ are minimal.
-For details of these arguments, we refer to \cite{LT} Section 4.
+For details of these arguments, we refer to \cite[Section 4]{LT}.
+Note that the critical set of the moment map has at least two connected components --- its minimum and its maximum.

+Recent works on compact Hamiltonian $S^1$-manifolds which have minimal even Betti numbers or which satisfy (\ref{dim}) include \cite{{To}, {Mc}, {LT}, {L1}, {GS}, {L2}}.
+In these works, the authors consider various cases, for which they show that certain important global invariants --- the integral cohomology ring and total Chern class, of the manifold, as well as the circle representations on the normal bundles of the fixed components, are identical to those of some known examples.
+In several interesting cases, e.g.~when the manifold is $6$-dimensional, or is K\"ahler, the manifold can be equivariantly identified in the symplectic or complex categories with some standard examples \cite{{Mc}, {L1}, {L2}}.
+Similarly, in another recent work \cite{Mo}, the author studies the integral cohomology ring and total Chern class of compact Hamiltonian $T$-manifolds which are GKM-manifolds with minimal even Betti numbers.

+There is also the recent work \cite{HH}, where the authors study compact Hamiltonian $S^1$-manifolds whose fixed point set $M^{S^1}$ consists of two connected components (but without (\ref{dim})).
+They give certain description on when two such manifolds are equivariantly diffeomorphic.

-In this paper, we restrict our attention to the case when two minimal conditions are satisfied: the fixed point set $M^{S^1}$ consists of two connected components, $X$ and $Y$, and the equality holds
+In this paper, we restrict our attention to the study of those manifolds satisfying the following assumption: \begin{assumptions} Let $(M, \omega)$ be a $2n$-dimensional compact symplectic manifold equipped with an effective Hamiltonian $S^1$-action such that the fixed point set $M^{S^1}$ consists of two connected components, $X$ and $Y$, satisfying (\ref{dim}), which we rewrite as